andrewd-wso2/platform-scenarios/demo-is/compose/README.md

-# Demo-is Stack with Docker-compose
+# Demo-is Stack with docker-compose

 This compose file aims to be a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) description of the demo stack.
 It will pull in docker images with as little configuration as necessary.
 It is designed to mimic the [k8s-is](https://github.com/wso2/kubernetes-is) helm chart as much as possible to make the maintenence of this demo easier.